How to find us:

 What?
 You are from Amsterdam, Groningen or Eindhoven and we didn't mention you?
 Yes, Marsha and I can struggle by in your beautiful language, but we know that a Dutchman would slash his wrists before he would speak anything but English to an American.

-From time to time we are sounded out by these cosmopolitans who write timid letters of inquiry like this:
+From time to time we are sounded out by cosmopolitans who write timid letters of inquiry like this:

 Beste bescheiden boer,